JSayer1998/JSayer1998/README.md

 - 👋 Hi, I’m Joe
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning HTML and CSS.
-In teh future, I hope to start learning Javascript.
+In the future, I hope to start learning Javascript.
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 You can reach me through my LinkedIn https://www.linkedin.com/in/joe-sayer-601144158/